zetkin/zetkin-js/README.md

 Z.authenticate('testadmin@example.com', 'password');
 ```

 The `username` and `password` arguments must be strings, or the function will throw a `TypeError`.
-A callback is accepted as an optional but recommended third argument.
+The method returns a promise like any other request (keep reading for details).

 ## Resource proxies and requests
 In the SDK, API resources are represented by proxies created by the `resource()` function.
 Requests can be made to resources using methods on the proxy representing the HTTP verbs.